Pernifloss/ImageMap/README.md

 # ImageMap

-Simple Android library to display bitmap on top of an Image
+Simple Android library to display bitmap on top of an Image.

-You can get it on this repo
+For now, you can get it on this repo
 ```groovy
 repositories {
         maven {